devpi/devpi/doc/userman/devpi_concepts.rst

 The Devpi Server
 ++++++++++++++++

-The ``devpi server`` consist of a single process running on a system.
+The ``devpi-server`` consist of a single process running on a system.
 The system can be local to your machine or on a centralized server.
 The server, by default, normally listens to port 3141 (PI = **3.141**\592653589793)

-By default, the server has two indices:
+By default, the server has one index only:

-   - **/root/pypi** is a special index which acts a Pypi cache.
+   - **/root/pypi** is a special index which acts a PyPI cache.
 This index is read only, that is, not package can be uploaded to that index.
    - **/root/dev** is the default development index used by the root user.
 This index is writable [#f1]_.